DataEngineeringLabs/arrow2-convert/README.md

 - A typed iterator for deserialization
 - Implementations of the `ArrowField`, `ArrowSerialize`, and `ArrowDeserialize` traits.

-Serialization can be performed by using the `arrow_serialize` method or by manually pushing elements to the generated `arrow2::array::MutableArray`.
+Serialization can be performed by using the `arrow_serialize` method from the `IntoArrow` trait or by manually pushing elements to the generated `arrow2::array::MutableArray`.

-Deserialization can be performed by using the `arrow_deserialize` method or by iterating through the iterator provided by `arrow_array_deserialize_iterator`.
+Deserialization can be performed by using the `try_into_iter` method from the `TryIntoIterator` trait or by iterating through the iterator provided by `arrow_array_deserialize_iterator`.

 Both serialization and deserialization perform memory copies for the elements converted.
 For example, iterating through the deserialize iterator will copy memory from the arrow2 array, into the structure that the iterator returns.
 Deserialization can be more efficient by supporting structs with references.